 So, instead of exam assessment, teachers will gather information about pupils’ learning through discussions, homework, and quizzes.
 Schools will use other ways like ‘qualitative descriptors’, in place of marks and grades, to evaluate pupils’ progress.
 Other institutions are already following suit, with the The Mohammed bin Rashid School of Government in Dubai having dropped exams to instead focus on ‘the real world’.

 Finally then, the penny drops.
 It’s a first step, but an important one, and given that it comes from a country at the top of the table, rather than at the bottom (USA) or the middle (UK), it’s a decision that should carry some weight in reducing our addiction to ranking.

 Winners and losers in league tables

-Some think you can because their business model is based on it, we’re looking at you Pearson.
-They believe that if they could just find that magic teaching formula then we can somehow crack education for good, automate and digitise the whole process with AI fed by huge amounts of data.
+Some think you can because their business model is based on it; we’re looking at you Pearson.
+They believe that if they could just find that magic teaching formula, then we can somehow crack education for good and automate and digitise the whole process with AI fed by huge amounts of data.

 Teaching to the test isn’t new

 When metrics become the coin of the realm, to refuse to use them is to risk bankruptcy

 But how did our global education systems get in this mess?
 In his book, The Tyranny of Metrics, historian Jerry Muller explores how our addiction to educational measurement, assessment, and data collecting began.
 The story begins in England, in 1862, when MP Robert Lowe drives a law through parliament that schools would be funded based on their ‘performance’.

 The Government would test pupils’ reading, writing, and arithmetic (the famous three R’s) and award funding accordingly.
 Those that got the most questions right got more money, those that didn’t, well… You can clearly see the problem with this, as rather than encouraging a love of learning or creativity, teachers were financially incentivised to teach to the test.